frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

      Row([('id', 5), ('name', 'Rome')])]

 We got an identical result but it's important to understand that on the table level we need to provide all the metadata options separately while a resource encapsulate all these metadata.
 Please check the `extract_table` API Reference as it has a lot of options.
-We're going to discuss some of the below.
+We're going to discuss some of them below.

 ## Extraction Options

-All the `extract` fuction accept the only one common argument:
+All the `extract` fuctions accept only one common argument:
 - `process`: it's a function getting a row object and returning whatever is needed as an ouput of the data extraction e.g. `lambda row: row.to_dict()`